hazimehh/L0Learn/README.md

 ## Hussein Hazimeh and Rahul Mazumder

 ### Introduction
 L0Learn is a highly optimized framework for solving L0-regularized regression (and soon classification) problems.
 We consider sparse linear regression problems where the loss function is penalized by combinations of the L0, L1, and L2 norms.
-Specifically, the framework solves the following three problems
+Specifically, the framework can approximate the solutions of the following three problems

 <img src="https://user-images.githubusercontent.com/11324150/31854350-b33425ca-b665-11e7-8d6e-eb9da62e7560.png" width = 225>
 <img src="https://user-images.githubusercontent.com/11324150/31854351-b6847b12-b665-11e7-879d-a7668f395267.png" width = 300>